renanfranca/renanfranca.github.io/_posts/2022-04-23-i-built-a-baby-care-web-app-using-jhipster.md

 ![Mamazinha jdl file](https://renanfranca.github.io/img/built-baby-care-web-app/mamazinha_jdl_graphic.png)
 <figcaption>Mamazinha Baby Care JDL diagram view</figcaption>

+This project was build using [JHipster](https://renanfranca.github.io/2022/02/24/why-did-i-use-jhipster.html).
 So I used [the Gateway with JHipster Registry architecture](https://www.jhipster.tech/api-gateway/) and create a microservice called 'baby' where I implemented the backend (Spring Boot) features described at the beginning.
 The gateway implements the front end (angularjs), the user management, authentication, proxy all requests to the microservices and [it is reactive for optimized performance](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices).
 Finally, there are two PostGres databases, one used by baby microservice and the other used by the gateway.

 Here is the [JDL file](https://www.jhipster.tech/jdl/intro) that was created using [JDL Studio](https://www.jhipster.tech/jdl-studio/) (by [@deepu105](https://twitter.com/deepu105)) to build this project (I explained each line with comments):